[image]

 On Android, this app's support for locations hosting your content on removable drives varies by Android version.
 Removable drives include both USB drives and embedded microSD cards.
 These drives are read by PC-to-phone syncs, and updated by both phone-to-PC syncs and phone backups.
 The rules for these operations depend on your phone's Android:

-Details: on Android 10 and earlier, updates to removables work only in the com.quixotely.usbsync subfolder nested in the drive's Android/data folder (and likewise in the trial app, but its subfolder name ends in usbsynctrial).
+Details: on Android 10 and earlier, updates to removables work only in the com.quixotely.usbsync subfolder nested in the drive's Android/data folder.
 This app folder is created automatically when you use this app's folder chooser with your removable drive attached.
 Like on-phone APP storage described above, it is also automatically removed on uninstalls and app-data clears on these Androids if your drive is attached; use with care.

 In practical terms, this means that if you're using Android 10 or earlier, you should host content in this app-specific folder on removable drives if it will be either backed up from your phone, or synced from your phone to your PC.
 Content used only in other roles (e.g., in PC-to-phone syncs) need not follow this rule, and Androids 11 and later are exempt from it altogether.